BayKeremm/BayKeremm/README.md

 ### Hello
-There are a lot of interesting things.
+There are a lot of interesting things to be built and discovered.

 https://keremswiki.ovh/